 - Curtius III, New York Daily Advertiser, 3 November 1787 (F)

-- James Wilson Speech in the Pennsylvania Convention, 24 November 1787 (F)
+- James Wilson Speech: Pennsylvania Convention, 24 November 1787 (F)

 - Publius: The Federalist 10, New York Daily Advertiser, 22 November 1787 (F)